-- a) Children who are receiving free school meals or whose parents are receiving the maximum level of working tax credit will be entitled to transport assistance provided that the criteria relating to distance and attendance at an appropriate school are fulfilled.
-Pupils must be attending one of their three nearest qualifying schools and live more than two miles but less than six miles from that school or to the nearest school preferred by reason of a parent's religion or belief up to a maximum of 15 miles from the child's home. - Proof of entitlement will need to be made before the start of each academic year. - If benefit entitlement is withdrawn, transport assistance will continue to the end of the academic year and any further entitlement will be based on the general transport policy.
-Further details available from the Transport Officer. - b) They have been allocated a place at the nearest appropriate school, and that school is further than three miles safe walking distance from the home address. - c) Where the parents/carers have named the nearest appropriate school as one of their preferences, but a place is not offered because the school is full, Reading School Admissions will divert to the nearest available school with places.
-In these circumstances transport applications will be considered if the distance between the home and the school is more than three miles by the nearest safe walking route. - Parents must not assume their nearest appropriate area school will be oversubscribed and their child would not get a place and therefore not list the school as a preference. - d) They had to change schools outside the normal admission round (i.e. not at the beginning of Year 7) and the school that has been allocated by the LA is further than three miles safe walking distance from the pupil's home. - Unless you qualify under category (a) above the following rules apply to transport provision.
+a) Children who are receiving free school meals or whose parents are receiving the maximum level of working tax credit will be entitled to transport assistance provided that the criteria relating to distance and attendance at an appropriate school are fulfilled.
+Pupils must be attending one of their three nearest qualifying schools and live more than two miles but less than six miles from that school.

+Proof of entitlement will need to be made before the start of each academic year.

+If benefit entitlement is withdrawn, transport assistance will continue to the end of the academic year and any further entitlement will be based on the general transport policy.
+Further details available from the Transport Officer.

+- b) They have been allocated a place at the nearest appropriate school, and that school is further than three miles safe walking distance from the home address. - c) Where the parents/carers have named the nearest appropriate school as one of their preferences, but a place is not offered because the school is full, Reading School Admissions will divert to the nearest available school with places.
+In these circumstances transport applications will be considered if the distance between the home and the school is more than three miles by the nearest safe walking route. - Parents must not assume their nearest appropriate area school will be oversubscribed and their child would not get a place and therefore not list the school as a preference. - d) They had to change schools outside the normal admission round (i.e. not at the beginning of Year 7) and the school that has been allocated by the LA is further than three miles safe walking distance from the pupil's home.

+Unless you qualify under category (a) above the following rules apply to transport provision.